chrisdiana/cdmedia.github.io/_posts/2015-03-20-getting-started-with-slim-framework-pt-2.md

-In the first part of the tutorial, we focused on building a functional API that we could create, delete, update and view items...but there was no interface to allow a user to actually use the application unless running commands via cURL or through HTTP protocal manually.
+In the first part of the tutorial, we focused on building a functional API that we could create, delete, update and view items...but there was no interface to allow a user to actually use the application unless running commands via cURL or through HTTP protocol manually.

-In this part of the tutorial, we are going to focus on building the front-end interface to allow the user to easily use the API using AJAX.
-The beauty of using a RESTful API is that once an api is build, it can be accessed by any device or language that can use HTTP protocols...which gives plenty of flexibility for expanding to new platforms or languages.
+In this part of the tutorial, we are going to focus on building the front-end interface to allow the user to easily use the API using HTML, Javascript and AJAX.
+The beauty of using a RESTful
+API is that once an api is build, it can be accessed by any device or language that can use HTTP protocols...which gives plenty of flexibility for expanding to new platforms or languages.
 This means you can use the same API with a Web Application as an iPhone or Andriod application.
-You can see how RESTful apis have been extremely popular over the recent years.
+You can see how RESTful APIs have become extremely popular over the recent years.

-Note: When going through this tutorial, make sure to keep your console open to see all the requests, responses and function calls as I've placed `console.log` throughout the project.
+**Note:** When going through this tutorial, make sure to keep your console open to see all the requests, responses and function calls as I've placed `console.log` throughout the project.

 ### 1. Setup directory and files

-First we are going to do is setup our basic front-end template in which the data from the API will eventually load into.
-We are going to use [Skeleton](getskeleton.com) as our CSS framework because it is very light, fast framework (as opposed to the standard Bootstrap starting point).
+First, what we are going to do is setup our basic front-end template in which the data from the API will eventually load into.
+We are going to use [Skeleton](http://getskeleton.com) as our CSS framework because it is very light, fast framework (as opposed to the standard Bootstrap starting point).
 I like Skeleton because it has all the basics you need, without the bloat.
 We are also going to use [Zepto.js](http://zeptojs.com/).
 Zepto is just like jQuery (if you use jQuery, you already know Zepto) but much lighter and faster.

 Download the latest versions of Zepto.js and Skeleton CSS.
 Then create a `css` and `js` folder and place the files in accordingly.
-After, creat a `style.css` file, a `index.html` file and a `script.js` file.
-(Note: You should also have a Normalize.css that comes with Skeleton).
+After, create a `style.css` ,`index.html` and a `script.js` file.
+(Note: You should also have a Normalize.css file that comes with Skeleton).
 Your file directory should look like this:

 ```